 Storage classes in C

 In C, storage classes define the scope (visibility), lifetime (duration), and storage location of variables.
 They determine how and where variables are stored in memory, which is crucial for managing the data used by programs efficiently.
 C supports four primary storage classes: automatic, external, static, and register.
-Here’s a detailed overview of each storage class:
+Here is a detailed overview of each storage class:

-Automatic storage class (auto)
+Automatic storage class (auto):

 Scope: Local to the block (enclosed within {}) in which the variable is defined.